 If a client program terminates without closing a device, the server will automatically close that device on behalf of the client.
 This does not affect any other clients that may be accessing that device.

 '''

 int

 XCloseDevice(display, device)

 Display display;

 XDevice device;

+display Specifies the connection to the X server.

+device Specifies the device to be closed.

 '''

-device Specifies the device to be closed.

 This function closes the device for the requesting client, and frees the XDevice structure.